Censorship in Turkey: Arrests of journalists

 Despite the 2004 Press Law only foreseeing fines, other restrictive laws have led to several journalists and writers being put behind bars.
 According to a report published by the Committee to Protect Journalists (CPJ), at least seven journalists remained in prison by the end of 2014.
 The independent Turkish press agency Bianet counted 22 journalists and 10 publishers in jail - most of them Kurds, charged with association with an illegal organisation.

-In 2016, Turkey became the biggest jail for journalists.
+In 2016, Turkey became the country with the highest population of jailed journalists.
 As to the committee to Protect Journalists (CPJ) rank, Turkey was the first country ever to jail 81 journalists, editors and media practitioners in one year.

-According to a CPJ report, Turkish authorities are engaging in widespread criminal prosecution and jailing of journalists, and are applying other forms of severe pressure to promote self-censorship in the press.
-The CPJ has found highly repressive laws, particularly in the penal code and anti-terror law; a criminal procedure code that greatly favors the state; and a harsh anti-press tone set at the highest levels of government.
+According to a CPJ report, Turkish authorities are engaging in widespread criminal prosecution and jailing of journalists, and are applying other forms of severe pressure to encourage self-censorship in the press.
+The CPJ found that this pressure takes the form of highly repressive laws, particularly in the penal code and anti-terror law; a criminal procedure code that greatly favors the state; and a harsh anti-press tone set at the highest levels of government.
 Turkey's press freedom situation has reached a crisis point.
 This reports mentions 3 types of journalists targeted :